SkillsFundingAgency/dfc-devops/PSScripts/Invoke-AddOrUpdateCompositeRegistrations.md

 Each of these paths has a single region within it.

 Please note:
-If a Path registration or Region registration lack an `IsOnline` property,  it will be defaulted to true.
+If a Path registration lacks an `IsOnline` property or Region registration lack an `IsHealthy` property,  it will be defaulted to true.